taodd/cephtrace/doc/analysis/analyze-osdtrace.md

 ...
 ```

-This drive the investigation towards looking at bluestore latency,
+This drives the investigation towards looking at bluestore latency,
 as described in example 1 or 2 (but with `-f bluestore_lat`)